willthefirst/book-buddy/README.md

 Followed this tutorial during initial setup: http://blog.slatepeak.com/refactoring-a-basic-authenticated-api-with-node-express-and-mongo/

+## How-tos

+To make a route require auth, add it as a child route to `src/routes/EnsureLoggedIn/index.js`

 ## Common errrors

 `There is another module with an equal name when case is ignored.